VaibhavYadav/pytorch_pix2code/README.md

-# pytorch_pix2code
+# Pix2Code in pytorch
- A pytorch Implementation of pix2code
+ This is a pytorch implementation of the pix2code model by -.

+ Differences from the orignal implementation jlfakj lafj